 Simon Porte Jacquemus (1990) was born and raised in a small town near Marseille.
 His parents were farmers and he spent his entire youth at the farm, selling fruits and vegetables on the local market together with his grandparents.
 At this marketplace his obsession with Paris originated.
 He learned to recognize Parisian people by their license plate and became truly obsessed when someone told him: “If you make it in Paris, you can make it anywhere”.
 And so it happened.

 As soon as he finished school, fashion designer Jacquemus moved to Paris to fulfill his dreams and start a career – one in cinema.
 He had always been interested in telling stories, mainly about women.
 He is obsessed with women and isn’t afraid to tell.
 Another striking obsession of his is a profound love for uniforms.
 At a younger age, Jacquemus wanted to become a priest, since he fell in love with the uniform – not because of the love for God.

 The start of Jacquemus the label

 When going to fashion school in Paris, he couldn’t find his way.
-Other pupils missed passion and teachers told him not to be so pretentious.
+Other pupils missed passion, and teachers told him not to be so pretentious.
 After a few months, Jacquemus’ mother passed away.
-It made him realize life can be over in a split-second.
-As a result he dropped out of school and started his own label at age nineteen.
+It made him realize life could be over in a split second.
+As a result, he dropped out of school and started his own label at age nineteen.
 He named it after his mother’s maiden name: Jacquemus.
 To fund his business, the young designer worked at the Comme des Garcons boutique in Paris.
-Without premeditation it was a great move, since Rei Kawakubo later became an important supporter of his designs and brand.
-The minimalistic look of the brand was born out of necessity as has developed to a more outspoken version over the years.
-At the start, he simply didn’t have the means to make bold clothes.
+Without premeditation, it was a great move since Rei Kawakubo later became an important supporter of his designs and brand.
+The minimalistic look of the brand was born out of necessity and has developed into a more outspoken version over the years.
+Initially, he didn’t have the means to make bold clothes.

 Recommended: How Amina Mouaddi got embraced by every taste-maker